Robin

 Followed by an empty feeling

-Maybe you will take up painting.
+Maybe you should take up painting.

 Visions float before you and you